Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 Also Read: How to Cross-sell on Product Pages—Without Being Pushy (+ Examples)

-👉 The USP: Hits people on the replenishment flow, the image creative fits in a lot of information, without looking heavy, the angle on saving money.
+👉 The USP: Hits people on the replenishment flow with the angle on saving money – while, the image creative fits in a lot of information, without looking heavy.

 Lastly, your UX still needs an update

-The average bounce rate for paid channels range around 50 to 55% – meanwhile, 98% of visitors who enter your site leave without buying anything.
+The average bounce rate for paid channels ranges around 50 to 55% – meanwhile, 98% of visitors who enter your site leave without buying anything.

 Reason: User experience issues that cause friction for visitors.